Alicia Parker, MD

 Assistant Professor of Cognitive and Behavioral Neurology at the Biggs Institute at UT Health San Antonio

-In the field of memory disorders, there is a significant need for enhanced clinical resources, research studies and educational training.
-With this in mind, Alicia Parker, MD, has worked diligently to provide clinical, research and educational opportunities at the Glenn Biggs Institute for Alzheimer’s and Neurodegenerative Disorders at UT Health San Antonio.
+Within the field of memory disorders, there is a strong need for increased clinical resources, research studies and educational training.
+With this in mind, Dr. Parker has worked to bring clinical, research and educational opportunities to the patients of the Glenn Biggs Institute for Alzheimer’s and Neurodegenerative Disorders at UT San Antonio.

-Dr. Parker provides didactic instruction on research and cognitive topics as part of her educational training efforts.
-She has played a key role in developing clinical rotations for students, residents and fellowship programs.
-Additionally, she is a member of the Neurology Residency Program Evaluation Committee.
-Dr. Parker serves as the Co-Director of the Behavioral Neurology and Neuropsychiatry Fellowship program accredited by the UCNS, alongside the Director, Arash Salardini, MD.
+Regarding educational training, Dr. Parker gives didactic instruction in research and cognitive topics.
+She has helped develop clinical rotations for students, residents and fellowship programs, and is a member of the Neurology Residency Program Evaluation Committee.
+She is the Co-Director of the Behavioral Neurology and Neuropsychiatry Fellowship Program.

 - Education